TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Introduction

-Data-centric decision making has long relied on a human-driven cycle of historical data analysis, solution proposal, and experimentation.
-This human-driven iterative approach has supported a wide range of business decisions, ranging from website design \citep{hauser2009website} to product recommendations \citep{nandy2021b}.
-We briefly describe this paradigm using the example of ad-optimization; see the left panel of Figure \ref{fig:human-ai-ad-cycle}.
-The process starts with generating a set of ad creatives based on a creative brief.
-This task is often done by ad agencies or marketers, who rely on their understanding of the product, theories of consumer behavior, market conditions, and feedback from prior ad campaigns.
-This ad {\it generation} process typically takes weeks, and serves as the main bottleneck in the iterative ad-optimization process.
-Once we have a set of candidate ads, the manager moves to {\it evaluation}, i.e., feeds these ads into advertising platforms or consumer surveys to identify the best performing one, and this step usually takes a few days.
-Finally, to complete this feedback loop, the manager {\it analyzes} the performance of the ads from this campaign and uses the insights learned to generate a new slate of candidate ads; and the iterative process continues.
+Data-centric decision making has long relied on an iterative, human-driven cycle of proposing solutions, testing them, and learning from the results.
+This paradigm underlies many business applications, ranging from website design \citep{hauser2009website} to product recommendations \citep{nandy2021b}.
+We illustrate the cycle using ad optimization (left panel of Figure~\ref{fig:human-ai-ad-cycle}).
+An ad agency or marketer first generates a slate of creatives from a brief, drawing on product knowledge, theories of consumer behavior, market conditions, and feedback from prior campaigns.
+This \textit{generation} step often takes weeks.
+The candidates are then \textit{evaluated} (e.g., on advertising platforms or via consumer surveys) to identify the best performers, typically over days to weeks.
+Finally, the manager \textit{analyzes} campaign outcomes and uses the insights to guide the next round of creative generation.

-Although effective in many settings, this human-driven workflow suffers from drawbacks.
-First, the speed with which firms can iterate over this process depends critically on how quickly humans can \textit{generate} new candidate solutions.
-Historically, generating new candidate solutions (or ads in the case of our example) has been time-consuming, and this step formed a key bottleneck in speeding up the process.
-Further, there exists no formal framework for how human agents can \textit{analyze} and learn from the performance of prior solutions and leverage them to propose better candidates, and this step is often left to managerial intuition.
-Indeed, much of the research and managerial focus on data-driven business solutions has largely centered on the {\it evaluation} step, i.e., given a set of candidate solutions/options, how can we identify the most effective one -- and solutions such as A/B tests and Multi-Armed Bandits (MAB) experiments have been proposed and tested \citep{kohavi2020trustworthy, fiez_etal_2024}.
+This workflow is effective, but it is also constrained by two longstanding limitations.
+First, iteration speed depends heavily on how quickly humans can \textit{generate} new candidate solutions, which has historically been the main bottleneck.
+Second, while evaluation has been studied extensively---with tools such as A/B testing and Multi-Armed Bandits (MAB) \citep{kohavi2020trustworthy, fiez_etal_2024}---there is no comparable formal framework for how practitioners should systematically \textit{analyze} results and translate them into improved candidates; in practice, this step is often driven by managerial intuition.